suciuvlad/redux-dialog/CONTRIBUTING.md

 # Contributing

 We are open to, and grateful for, any contributions made by the community.
-By contributing to `redux-dialog-extended`, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md).
+By contributing to `redux-dialog`, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md).

 ## Reporting Issues